 How It Works: Money Laundering Three-Step Process

 Money laundering is a three-part process.
-Laundered funds (dirty money) aren’t considered “clean” until the integration step is completed.
+Laundered funds (dirty money) aren’t considered “clean” until the third step (integration) is completed.

 First things first: “placing” ill-gotten gains into the financial system.
 Detection risk is greatest during the placement phase due to large-deposit reporting requirements and the questions that naturally arise when large sums of money appear out of the blue.

 Under the Currency and Foreign Transactions Reporting Act of 1970, or Bank Secrecy Act, banks are required to report to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) cash deposits, withdrawals, and negotiable instrument purchases — such as cashiers’ checks and money orders — in excess of $10,000 per day.